salpland/haze/README.md

 Haze requires your project to include a config file that follows the [Project Config Standard](https://github.com/Bedrock-OSS/project-config-standard).

-This also means that you can integrate Haze into projects that use Regolith seamlessly.
+This also means that you can integrate Haze into projects that use [Regolith](https://github.com/Bedrock-OSS/regolith) or [bridge.'s Dash compiler](https://github.com/bridge-core/deno-dash-compiler) seamlessly.

 ### Setting up worlds